 2) Mechanical finish: Run a flap disc on an angle grinder, following the cut path to blend micro-notches and normalize edge land.
 Keep passes light to avoid heat-loading.

-3) Final spec check: Inspect edge squareness, kerf taper, and surface profile; re-touch high spots and verify fit-up.
+3) Final spec check: Inspect edge squareness, kerf taper, and surface profile.
+Re-touch high spots and verify fit-up.

-Dialing in settings upstream minimizes cleanup time; disciplined grinding delivers consistent cosmetic and dimensional results.
+Dialing in settings upstream minimizes cleanup time.
+Disciplined grinding delivers consistent cosmetic and dimensional results.

 Safety Practices for Handling Thin, Sharp, and Hot Parts

-With edges dressed and parts inspected, shift your focus to handling hazards that follow a clean cut.
+With edges dressed and parts inspected, shift focus to handling hazards that follow a clean cut.
 Enforce safety training so you and your crew apply protective gear and handling protocols every time.

 Frequently Asked Questions